 Social media can be fun and entertaining.
-Some time spent checking out all the silly, creative, and nice things people are doing across the world is a great way to relax.
+Some time spent checking out all the silly, creative, and nice things people are doing worldwide is a great way to relax.

 Connecting and Networking

 Social media makes it possible to reconnect with loved ones and long-lost friends.
-Watch Cruise ship friends reunite on social media from KHON2 News:
+Watch to hear a story of friends reconnecting.

 It is also possible to instantly connect with people who share your likes or interests.
 Networking has never been this easy.